dailybruin/the-stack/_posts/2016-05-16-presidential-campaign-donations.md

 ---
-title: How do campaign contributions at the UCs differ by campus and job?
+title: How do campaign contributions at the UC differ by campus and job?
 teaser: The answer may or may not surprise you.
 authors:
   - ryan_leou